microsoft/PageTour-SDK/README.md

-import { LocalStorageRepository } from 'pagetour-sdk.local';
+import { LocalStorageRepository } from 'pagetour-sdk.localrepository';

 ...